Let everything that has breath praise the LORD. Psalms 150:6

 2. Readiness to Respond to the Call

-A prophet must be willing to respond to God's need when He calls.
-Isaiah, after receiving a great vision of heaven and having his lips cleansed, did not go out immediately.
-God issued a call:
+A prophet must be ready to respond to God's need when He calls.
+Even after the prophet Isaiah received a great vision of heaven and had his lips cleansed, God still issued a general call:

-The prophet must respond to the call of God, not to the call of money or personal gain, as did the prophet Balaam, who serves as a warning (referenced in 2 Peter and Jude).
+The prophet’s response must be solely for the call of God, not for any personal gain, money, or profit, contrasting with the warning given concerning the prophet Balaam (referenced in 2 Peter and Jude).

 3. Living a Separated Life

-Unless a prophet lives a separated and distinguished life, they cannot be God’s representative.
-God needs people who can walk and live a separated life.
+Unless a prophet lives a separated and distinguished life, they cannot be God’s representative, serve God, or hear His voice.

-The Fulfillment of Prophecy and the New Covenant Privilege
+The Greater Privilege of the New Covenant Believer

 1. The Indwelling Spirit

-In the Old Testament, the Spirit rested upon people, allowing them to prophesy, as seen when the Spirit rested on the 70 elders (Numbers 11).
+In the Old Testament, the Spirit rested upon people to enable them to prophesy (as with the 70 elders in Numbers 11).
 In the New Testament, the Spirit dwells inside us.

 2. The Inscribed Word

-With the indwelling Spirit and the inscribed Word, all believers possess the privilege to be prophets of God.
-Furthermore, we are specifically encouraged to seek this role:
+With the indwelling Spirit and the inscribed Word, all believers have the privilege to be prophets of God.
+We are explicitly encouraged to seek this gift:

-1. Upbuilding/Welfare: To grow and be built up.
+1. Upbuilding/Welfare: To grow and be built up (like a organism or body and like a building).

 2. Encouragement: Bringing encouragement amidst discouragements.